Skip to main content

 The first group of households will begin exiting the program on Thursday, June 1st.
 This is a group of approximately 700 individuals across the state.
 These are individuals who have been housed under DCF’s Adverse Weather Conditions Policy, and in other years, before the pandemic, would have exited this emergency program in the early spring.

-As of July 1 the traditional General Assistance Emergency Housing Rules* apply.
-DCF expects approximately 475 households to have exhausted their 28-day maximum under the GA Emergency Housing rules and consequently no longer be eligible for the program late July to early August.
-The remaining households, approximately 600, are anticipated to begin exiting the program by late-September, in accordance with the 84-day maximum under the Rules.
+As of July 1, the traditional General Assistance Emergency Housing Rules* apply for any new households entering as of July 1.
 The criteria for these rules include using 30% of a household’s income first, and then the State will pay for:

 84-day limit in a rolling twelve-month period (Catastrophic Category)